The Mental Welfare Commission for Scotland fully respects your

 confidentiality of information that we hold.
 The Caldicott Guardian

-Any queries about how we manage personal and service user
+Any queries about how we manage personal information within the

 will confer with the Caldicott Guardian before responding to